binaryphile/tampawomanshealth/pages/resources/ultrasound.md

 ---
 title: Ultrasound
-avatar: black_female
+avatar: black-female
 ---

 An Ultrasound is created when sound waves are reflected off specific areas of the body...there is no radiation involved in the ultra sound exams.

-Here at Tampa Woman’s Health Center we use two different types of Ultrasounds.
+Here at {{data.name}}, we use two different types of Ultrasounds.

 One is the Abdominal Ultrasound.
 A transducer, which looks like a rounded curved scanner is glided over the abdomen to produce images that